k9w/instructions/version-control/git.md

 $ git diff
 ```

-To show how currently staged files differ from the latest commit:
+Show how currently-staged files differ from the latest commit.

 ```
 $ git diff --staged
 ```

-To re-add already-tracked files to staging, omit the -f flag.
+Re-add any modified files to staging.

 ```
-$ git add index.html
+$ git add .
 ```

 Show files currently tracked by git in the default main branch.